 Character fields in observational data files are restricted to the printable 7-bit ASCII characters, plus the blank character.
 Within this character set, PDS defines a number of specific data types based on formatting constraints and requirements; examples include ASCII_MD5_Checksum, which is limited to the characters 0-9, a-f, and A-F. These data types may be used in both binary and character tables; they are the only choices for character tables.
-PDS also allows the non-printing Tab as a field delimiter in the Table_Delimited class and requires the Carriage-Return Line-Feed pair as the record delimiter in both Table Delimited and Table Character.
+PDS also allows the non-printing Tab as a field delimiter in the Table_Delimited class and requires either the Line-Feed character or the Carriage-Return Line-Feed pair as the record delimiter in both Table_Delimited and Table Character.